What's the difference between a "Bed and Breakfast" and a full service Hotel?

 International calls are charged at 0.35 cents for every second with all call charges rounded UP to the nearest ten cents (ie, you get 28.57

-seconds for ten New Zealand cents) for calls to normal landline numbers in these countries:
+seconds for ten New Zealand cents) for calls to normal landline numbers in these territories:

 Please contact us before you make an expensive International call and we will tell you our exact rates for other calls (which begin at 0.40 cents for every second or part with all call charges rounded up to the nearest ten cents).